manojsaiannapareddy/Download-Folder-Organizer/README.md

 🛠️ Setup Instructions

-You can run it in any local Python environment, and copy the code to any file you wish.
+You can run it in any local Python environment, and copy the code to any file you wish and run it.
 Or

-Clone the repository:
+1. Clone the repository:

 git clone https://github.com/manojsaiannapareddy/Download-Folder-Organizer.git

-Navigate to the project directory:
+2. Navigate to the project directory:

 cd Download-Folder-Organizer

-Run the script:
+3. Run the script:

 python Organizer.py